zuozhenggh/learning-library/templates-livelabs/workshop-single-sehub/README.md

        freetier/                -- freetier version of the workshop index.html
         manifest.json
-       livelabs/                -- livelabs version of the workshop index.html
-        manifest.json

 ### FreeTier vs LiveLabs

 * "FreeTier" - includes Free Trials, Paid Accounts and for some workshops, Always Free accounts.
-* "LiveLabs" - these are workshops that use Oracle provided tenancies

 ### The product-workshop-name